How do home equity loans work?

 - Finishing a basement.

-The amount that an improvement might change your property taxes is hard to determine because it is difficult to know how much value the improvement adds to your home’s value.
-If you have questions about your property taxes, or the home equity loan process, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+The amount that an improvement might change your property taxes is hard to determine because it depends on how much value the improvement adds to your home.
+If you have questions about your property taxes, or the home equity loan process, reach out to a Legal Pro for affordable legal advice.